xenoidon/translations/README.md

     'charset' => 'utf8',
 ];
 ```
+Import database the file of a backup is in the catalog database_backups/test.sql encoding utf8_general_ci.
+I haven't managed to generate migrations.

 **NOTES:**
 - Yii won't create the database for you, this has to be done manually before you can access it.